Couples Therapy (2019 TV series): Idea and realization

 Director Josh Kriegman came up with the idea for the series.
 His parents are both psychotherapists.
 From an early age he had heard a lot about this work.
 He was fascinated by the therapy processes and what can be achieved by it.
 He hoped that he would be able to show the therapy process on television.
 He thought a long time about how this would work in an authentic way.

 Along with the directors Eli B. Despres and Elyse Steinberg, Kriegman planned a reality TV series for Showtime.

 At first they wanted to find the right therapist.
 So the production team interviewed a few therapists in New York.
-They contacted Dr. Orna Guralnik through her Psychoanalytic Institute.
+They contacted Guralnik through her Psychoanalytic Institute.
 At first Guralnik only wanted to be the counselor for the therapist, but after a few discussions with the directors, she decided to be the therapist and not the counselor.
 It was important to her that the TV series is very close to real therapy instead of relying on dramatization.

 The couples of the series were chosen from thousands in a selection process.
 The selection processes for each couple took about four months in total.
 When selecting the couples, it was important to the producers that they had emotional intelligence.
 They also wanted to find couples who didn't just want to be on TV, but had real problems.
 The viewers should also be able to identify themselves with the couples.
 A variety of couples should be shown, who differ in age, sexual orientation, gender identity or ethnicity.
 The couples should be open to exploring their relationship.
 Not all couples were shown in the series.
 For example, they filmed six couples for the first season and only four couples were shown on television.

-The therapy room was designed very similar to Dr. Orna Guralnik's own office.
+The set of the therapy room was designed very similar to Guralnik's own office.
 The books, the distance between the therapy chair and the couch for the couples were all taken from Guralnik's own office.
-The cameras were hidden behind one-way mirrors and were placed all around the room so that they could record every corner of the room.
+Production crew are not directly present in the therapy room during filming.
+Cameras are concealed behind one-way mirrors set at 45º to reflect carefully-placed printed mirrored image, making it look to the viewer as if there are no cameras in the room.